 The bathroom, in comparison to the beamed and heritage coloured bedroom, was very bright and modern.
 The decor came with honeycomb tiles with underfloor heating and a well-sized bath.
 Lots of nice toiletries were provided which was ideal for a well-deserved bubble bath.

 There are no tea and coffee making facilities in the room itself, but around the corner we found the Drawing Room which was packed with – you guessed it – even more books, a swishy Lavazza machine (that we honestly didn’t take 15 minutes of Googling to work out how to use), board games and a bottle of Glenfiddich to treat ourselves to.

-The only gripe that we had with the room was the level of noise coming from the pub.
+Just so you’re aware the room had a certain level of noise coming up from the pub.
 These old buildings are notorious for having thin walls and we could hear music and people chatting downstairs – though, to be honest, it wasn’t particularly rowdy and you’ll expect to have some noise when staying in a pub.